Renault 19: 16S

 The Renault 19 16S (16V in some countries) was first shown towards the very end of 1988.
 It was only actually added to the lineup in the autumn of 1990, and was the only Renault 19 with a 16 valve engine.
-It had a distinctive air inlet on the bonnet, a rear spoiler, 15 inch Speedline SL401 alloy wheels, side skirts, twin headlamps, Recaro bucket seats with optional leather trim, four in one exhaust manifold and ABS braking system with optional trip computer, aircon and electric sunroof.
+It had a distinctive air inlet on the bonnet (this did not appear on the earliest models), a rear spoiler, 15 inch Speedline SL401 alloy wheels, side skirts, twin headlamps, Recaro bucket seats with optional leather trim, four in one exhaust manifold and Bendix ABS braking system with optional trip computer, aircon and electric sunroof.
 The "S" is for Soupapes, French for valves.

-It was praised for its excellent handling and rev happy F7P engine, which, along with the advanced Renix ECU, made it faster and more fuel efficient compared to most competitors.
+Its rev happy F7P engine, which, along with the advanced Renix ECU, made it faster and more fuel efficient compared to most competitors.
 The braking system was upgraded to include 259 mm vented discs on the front and 237 mm discs on the rear as well as an uprated lower suspension setup and front strut bar.
+Period tests praised the car's handling on curvy roads but criticized its high speed stability and noise levels, in part due to very low gearing.

 Phase 1 editions benefited from unique front and rear bumpers with front indicators relocated into the bumpers to allow for the twin headlamps, while the Phase 2 retained the original bumpers found throughout the range but added colour coded tops, rubber inserts, and a discreet lower splitter.
 All bodystyles were offered with the 16 valve engine at one time or another, but were not available in all markets.

+The Phase 2 models gear ratios were also revised, to allow for the extra weight found in the safety equipment the later models carried.
 The last models (1995 to 1996) were called Executive and came with leather interior as standard.

-A 16S version was also produced in Europe which was equipped as above – however, the earliest models did not sport the bonnet vent.
-The Phase 2 models gear ratios were also revised, to allow for the extra weight found in the safety equipment the later models carried.

 Renault claimed an acceleration from 0 to 100 km/h of 8.2 seconds for the non-catalysed version with 140 PS.
 This engine was only available in the Phase 1 model.
 The catalysed model boasted 137 PS and a top speed of 215 km/h, and a claimed 0 to 100 km/h time of 8.9 seconds.